pasquini-dario/InterpretablePPSM/README.md

 During the training, logs are saved inside *HOME/LOGs*, and can be visualized with *tensorboard*.
 At the end of the training, the model is saved as a keras model inside the directory */HOME/MODELs*

+To note:
+* In *ORIGINAL.gin* the used batch size is quite big.
+Reduce it if you have memory problems with your GPU.

 # Pre-trained models:

 *PRETRAINED_MODELs/*